tasnim-reza/angularjs-in-depth/README.md

 # angularjs-in-depth
-working with angularjs, we did lots of hack ! lets see how it will be
+working with angularjs, we did couple of hacks ! may be it will helps you too